- The scope of the issue

 - “You shall not murder” (Exodus 20:13).

-- “This day I call heaven and earth as witnesses against you that I have set before you life and death, blessings and curses.
+- “This day I call the heavens and the earth as witnesses against you that I have set before you life and death, blessings and curses.
 Now choose life, so that you and your children may live” (Deuteronomy 30:19).

 - “The Lord gave and the Lord has taken away; may the name of the Lord be praised” (Job 1:21).

-- “Do you not know that your body is a temple of the Holy Spirit, who is in you, whom you have received from God?
+- “Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
-Therefore honor God with your body” (1 Corinthians 6:19–20).
+Therefore honor God with your bodies” (1 Corinthians 6:19–20).

-- “No one ever hated his own body, but he feeds and cares for it, just as Christ does the church” (Ephesians 5:29).
+- “No one ever hated their own body, but they feed and care for their body, just as Christ does the church” (Ephesians 5:29).

-Our postmodern culture believes that absolute truth does not exist (itself an absolute truth claim).
+As we have seen, our postmodern culture claims that absolute truth does not exist (note that this is an absolute truth claim).
 In a nontheistic or relativistic society, it is difficult to argue for life and against suicide.
 If we are our own “higher power,” we can do with our lives what we want, or so we’re told.

 But if God is the Lord of all that is, he retains ownership over our lives and their days.
 He is the only one who can determine when our service is done, our intended purpose fulfilled.
 It is the clear and consistent teaching of Scripture that our lives belong to their Maker and that we are not to end them for our own purposes.